 Photography Resume, Nicholas Hellmuth.

 Hellmuth was excavator and photographer for a Harvard University Peabody Museum expedition to the Peruvian coastal desert in 1967.
 He undertook photography and excavation again in Peru during 1968 at Inca period fortress sites in the high Andes for a Yale University project.
 Professor Thomas Patterson (director of both the Peru projects that Nicholas worked for) arranged for Hellmuth to be a research associate at Yale 1968-1969.
 During 1971 he was awarded an appointment as Visiting Fellow in the Dept. of History of Art, Yale University.

 Director of the Yaxha Archaeological Expedition to Guatemala in 1971-1974, Hellmuth also led expeditions to map the ancient Maya sites of Nakum and Topoxte Island.
 His discoveries in archaeology have led to being a guest on CBS-TV, on an ABC-TV special on Maya archaeology, and on the PBS Odyssey program on the Maya.
 He has also served as staff consultant for Pyramid Films for their documentary on Maya archaeology of Belize.
 His work at Yaxha and Nakum was filmed by NBC-TV (by the famous documentary film maker Pierre Dominique Gasseau, Academy Award winner for The Sky Above the Mud Below).

-Hellmuth's ability to wear the ancient stone yokes in the pre-Columbian form of their sacred ballgames has led him to be filmed twice, for WBCC-TV in the Maya ballcourt of Copan Ruinas, Honduras, and subsequently in a Mexican ballcourt for a Maya show on the Discovery Channel, a program in the series "Arthur C. Clark's Mysterious Universe."
+Hellmuth's ability to wear the ancient stone ballgame yokes in the pre-Columbian form of their sacred ballgames has led him to be filmed twice, for WBCC-TV in the Maya ballcourt of Copan Ruinas, Honduras, and subsequently in a Mexican ballcourt for a Maya show on the Discovery Channel, a program in the series "Arthur C. Clark's Mysterious Universe."

 As a professional photographer, Dr Hellmuth's records of art and archaeology are increasingly being used for both scientific and popular publications.
-National Geographic Society used a selection of more than a dozen of Hellmuth’s photographs to illustrate their hardcover special publication "The Mysterious Maya," by George and Gene Stuart.
+National Geographic Society used a selection of more than a dozen of Hellmuth’s photographs to illustrate their 1978 hardcover special publication "The Mysterious Maya," by George and Gene Stuart.

-His photographs of cacao are in books on chocolate by Dr Michael Coe (Yale University) and Sophie Coe; and in a Japanese book on chocolate by Dr Yoshiho Yasugi, MINPAKU, Osaka, Japan (Nicholas was a visiting research professor at this national museum of ethnology in Japan in the late 1990’s, as an instructor in digital scanning of photographs that had previously been taken with Leica, Hasselblad, and Linhof).
+His photographs of Theobroma cacao are in books on chocolate by Dr Michael Coe (Yale University) and Sophie Coe; and in a Japanese book on chocolate by Dr Yoshiho Yasugi, MINPAKU, Osaka, Japan (Nicholas was a visiting research professor at this national museum of ethnology in Japan in the late 1990’s, as an instructor in digital scanning of photographs that had previously been taken with Leica, Hasselblad, and Linhof).
 Hellmuth is the only ethnobotanist who has found and photographed Theobroma angustifolium in Guatemala.
 And his photographs of another native Maya cacao, pataxte, Theobroma bicolor, have been used to illustrate books on Lacandon ethnobotany (by Suzanne Cook, 2016).

 His photographs of Maya archaeology and associated tropical ecology have been exhibited in Austria, Germany, Guatemala, and across America.

-On the basis of his international recognition and the arsenal of equipment with which he has experience, Hellmuth was selected by Better Light to be the beta-tester for its prototype digital turntable rollout camera system in the late 1990’s.
+On the basis of his international recognition and the arsenal of equipment with which he has experience, Hellmuth was selected by Dicomed and then Better Light to be the beta-tester for its prototype tri-linear scanner digital turntable rollout camera system in the late 1990’s.

-The entire subsequent 20 years Nicholas continues to do photography, 100% with digital cameras.
-He has tested and evaluated Phase One, Hasselblad, and Leaf medium format digital camera backs.
+The entire subsequent 30 years Nicholas continues to do photography, 100% with digital cameras.
+He has tested and evaluated Phase One, Hasselblad, Kodak and Leaf medium format digital camera backs.
 He was awarded a Kodak prize to be flown to the Greek Olympics in 2004.
 Presently (2017-2019) he compares and evaluates his Canon EOS 1DX Mark II with Nikon D5: the two best quality and most sophisticated “35mm full-frame digital cameras.”
 Note that FLAAR always utilizes more than one of the top brands: you can better evaluate the advantages and strong points of each camera brand and model if you have personal experience with each model (he also has a Nikon D810 and will be acquiring the 61 megapixel Sony Alpha 7R IV to evaluate mirrorless cameras).